cyberconcepts/cco.webapi/src/cco/webapi/README.rst

   >>> topic_loops = addAndConfigureObject(concepts, Concept, 'loops',
   ...     conceptType=type_topic)

+The view now shows a list of the target object's children.

+  >>> apiView = ApiView(node_topics, req)
+  >>> apiView()
+  '[{"name": "loops", "title": ""}]'

+Now we can also traverse the target object.
+The traverser still returns the node, but the traversed object is remembered in the request so that the view can deliver the correct data.

   >>> obj = apiTrav.publishTraverse(req, 'loops')
   *** NodeView: traversing loops
   >>> obj is node_topics
   True

-The traversed object is remembered in the request so that the view can deliver the correct data.

   >>> apiView = ApiView(node_topics, req)
   >>> apiView()